Hyperacusis Device Holds Promise

 Bryan met with Dr. Formby and Dr. Eddins (at the University of Iowa Tinnitus and Hyperacusis conference in 2016 for further collaboration on the design and plans for the device.

-Dr. David Eddins recently gave Bryan Pollard a preview of the device in his lab at the Global Center for Hearing and Speech Research at the University of South Florida.
+Bryan Pollard was able to get a preview of the device in Dr. Eddins’ lab at the Global Center for Hearing and Speech Research at the University of South Florida.
 Bryan was able to see the planned measurement setup and testing.
 Dr. Eddins, sitting in as a hyperacusis patient, wore the device with extra measurement equipment in a sound booth while audiologist Peter Hutchison executed setup tests.
 The software is very sophisticated and tunable so that patients are provided with a set of parameters personalized to their exact needs.

 For example, the sound level to dampen loud sounds will be customized to a patient’s Loudness Discomfort Levels.
 Normally a patient knows only approximately how much sound reduction is achieved by ear plugs by the advertised Noise Reduction Ratings (NRR), which are known to be overstated.
 In this setup, exact measurements will be able to provide precise NRR’s so both patient and research team will know the reduction amount.

-Overall, Bryan was impressed with the observed device performance and rigorous plans for the clinical trial.
+The observed device performance and rigorous plans for the clinical trial are impressive.
 This is truly a novel approach and exciting opportunity for an advanced clinical option for hyperacusis sufferers.
 The additional sound therapy component to the device will enable clinicians to test the value of maintaining a low level of sound in quiet situations while capping the noise level in loud environments.

-The clinical trial will proceed as soon as the tests are complete.
-Dr. Eddins will then proceed with a formal recruitment effort for participants who can easily travel to the Tampa area.
-If you are interested, please let us know via the Contact Us feature.
+The clinical trial has started and is focused on participants who can easily travel to the Tampa area.
+If you are interested, please let us know via the Contact Us feature or contact Dr. Eddin’s lab with the contact information below.